practicalli/clojure/docs/clojure-spec/projects/bank-account/function-specifications.md

 # Specifications for function definitions - `fdef`

 Create a `spec/fdef` for the register-account-holder function

 `clojure.spec.alpha/fdef` defines a specification for a function definition, `defn`.
 Specifications can attached to the arguments using `:args`, the return value using `:ret` and the relationship between the two using `fn`.

 `:args`, `:ret` and `fn` are optional, although `args` and `ret` are required if you want to use `:fn`

-## Add a spec to cover the function arguments.
+## Add a spec to cover the function arguments

 `:args` is a compound specification that covers all the function arguments.
 The `:args` spec is invoked with the arguments in a list, so working with them is like using apply.

 Using regular expressions we can find the right arguments to give to the specification.
 Regular expression spec functions include

 * `spec/cat`
 * `spec/alt`
 * `spec/*`